HUPO-PSI/mzQC/docs/pages/worked-examples/adv_mzqc_in_mzml.md

 Repeat for each spectrum as necessary, adjusting the spectrum ID and corresponding values.

+Note that because QC metrics in mzQC files are typically encoded at the level of runs rather than individual spectra, most spectrum-level QC metrics are defined in the PSI-MS controlled vocabulary as tabular metrics with rows for all spectra.
+Therefore, when directly associating these metrics with a specific spectrum, the tables should contain a single entry only for this spectrum.

-Thus, the key insight for embedding QC metrics in alternative file formats is that because they are backed by terms in the PSI-MS controlled vocabulary, they can be directly included using the respective functionalities for CV terms, such as `cvParam`.
+The key insight for embedding QC metrics in alternative file formats is that because they are backed by terms in the PSI-MS controlled vocabulary, they can be directly included using the respective functionalities for CV terms, such as `cvParam`.